Heritage Tray®

 Fix clip to every purlin

-No pull through of fixings or fasteners withdrawal resulting in sheet detachment due to wind up-lift (outward) loads.
+No pull through of fixings or fastener withdrawal resulting in sheet detachment due to wind up-lift (outward) loads.

-The span capacity of Heritage Tray is determined from the Heritage Tray Limit State Load/Capacity Chart using the section of the chart appropriate to grade and type of material, and to the category of serviceability selected from the two categories below.
-It is recommended that to obtain a dependable design strength capacity for the ultimate limit state, a reduction factor of Ø = 0.8 is applied.
+The span capacity of the roofing or cladding profile is determined from the Load Span Table, using the section of the chart appropriate to the grade and type of material, and the category of serviceability selected from the two categories above.
+Serviceability loads have been derived by testing according to NZMRM procedures.
+To obtain an ultimate limit state load, we recommend factoring the serviceability load by 1.4 in line with NZMRM guidelines.

 Serviceability Requirements

-While these categories are given for design guidance to meet the serviceability limit state criteria, foot traffic point load damage may still occur if there is careless placement of these point loads.
+While these categories are provided for design guidance to meet the serviceability limit state criteria, foot traffic point load damage may still occur if point loads are placed carelessly.

 Heritage Tray®Fastener Design